What is fraud?

 Many people can get confused about fraud in its general sense and how it applies to different situations.

-In the broadest sense, a fraud is a deception made for personal gain.
+Fraud is a deception made for personal gain.
 Fraud is a crime, and a civil law violation.
-In clear terms, fraud is a crime or offense where a person/persons deliberately deceive another/others in order to damage them — usually, to obtain property, finance or services from another unjustly.
+In clear terms, fraud is a crime or offense where a person/persons deliberately deceive another/others in order to damage them — usually, to gain property, finance or services from another unjustly.

 Fraud against Local Government is estimated to cost billions of pounds per year.
 This is a significant loss to the public purse.